fafafariba/giphy-shuffle/README.md

 <li>

 Look at the data that is returned in the console, you can see there is a lot returned.
-We only want to use `response.data.images.original.url`.
+We only want to use `myJson.data.images.original.url`.
 So let's store that in a variable right after the console.log.

 ```js
 console.log(myJson);